 - Review of: Judith Evans Grubbs and Tim Parkin, The Oxford Handbook of Childhood and Education in the Ancient World (Oxford, 2013) in Classical Journal (4.6.2015).

-The ancient world in film
+The reception of the ancient world in children's culture